K-Line Electric Trains is a brand name of 'O' gauge and 'S' gauge model railway locomotives, rolling

 six, he received a Lionel train set.
 He was no longer puzzled.

-Maury's train collection began to grow, and by 1974 he was selling model trains through a small
+Maury's train collection began to grow, and by 1974 he was repairing and selling model trains through a small

-mail order business while attending classes at the University of North Carolina.
+mail order business while attending classes at the University of North Carolina in Chapel Hill.
 The more he sold the

 more he realized that there was room for his own train company in the tinplate marketplace.
 Soon, on a plot